dbsafe/dbsafe/README.md

 The method `SetConnectionString` passes the name of the connection string used by DbSafeManager.
 See the section [Connection String](#connection-string) for more options.

-The method `ExecuteScripts` can be used to clean the tables before the test data is loaded by the method `LoadTables`.
+The method `ExecuteScripts` can be used to clean the tables before the test data is loaded using the method `LoadTables`.

 ```csharp
  [TestClass]